 Carmel, California is always a favorite place among dog lovers because there aren’t restrictive leash laws.
 Travelers should ensure that their pups are ready for that level of freedom before cutting them loose!
 Let your pup hang his head out the window as you cruise down Seventeen Mile Drive, and spend plenty of time at the dog-friendly beaches here.

 There are lots of outdoor things to do around the Lake George area of New York, but one of the most unique spots is called Canine Camp Getaway.
 Here you’ll find agility sports and other dog-specific activities, swimming pools that welcome dogs, and classes that owners can take to make sure their dogs are safe and happy.
 This retreat is held at Roaring Brook Ranch and it’s less than two miles from the lake.

 Asheville, North Carolina

 The Rocky Mountain destination of Bozeman, Montana is an outdoor lover’s paradise and a great place to bring your pup.
-The Snowfill Recreation Area has a 37-acre off-leash area for dogs and there’s a big dog park at Gallatin Regional Park with fun activities for playtime.
+The Snowfall Recreation Area has a 37-acre off-leash area for dogs and there’s a big dog park at Gallatin Regional Park with fun activities for playtime.
 Bozeman and other parts of Montana are also known for their excellent craft beer scene.
 Stop by Montana Ale Works or Bozeman Brewing for a sampler or a pint and bring your dog along.
-Both breweries serve food, so these make great casual dinner spots.
+Both breweries serve food, so these make great casual dining spots.